farbod2015/pluralsight-js-dev-env/README.md

   4- see all the changes:
     git status

+Other Commands:
+  1- to run a code:
+    node filename
+  2- to transpile and run:
+    babel-node filename

 Editors:
 	1- Atom, WebStorm, Brackets, VSCode
 	2- Create .editorconfig in the root consistence spacing, character set, etc. regardless of the editor